Fisheries Management Zone 12 (FMZ 12)

 Information about fishing and how fish resources are managed in Fisheries Management Zone 12 (Ottawa River).

 News and updates

-The Ministry of Natural Resources and Forestry has completed the final Fisheries Management Plan for FMZ 12 (PDF).
+The ministry has completed the final Fisheries Management Plan for FMZ 12 (PDF).

 If you require this information in an alternative format, please contact NRISC@ontario.ca.
 We will:

 - acknowledge your request within three business days

 - provide you with the content within 15 business days

 - find specific rules for fishing in FMZ 12

 - find a complete set of fishing rules in the Ontario Fishing Regulations Summary

 FMZ 12 is located along the Ontario – Quebec Border.
 This zone has: